Masnan-306/Concurrent-Radix-Trie/docs/index.md

 ## PAST SCHEDULE

 1. **Week of April 1**: Project Setup, Initial Research, and Design Planning
-- Deeped dive into algroithm for Trie, Redix Trie, and PATRICIA(Practical Algorithm to Retrieve Information Coded in Alphanumeric) Trie.
+- Deeped dive into algroithm for Trie, Radix Trie, and PATRICIA(Practical Algorithm to Retrieve Information Coded in Alphanumeric) Trie.
 - Discussed on parallel implementations of the Patricia trie: distributed version with locks and lock-free version.

-2. **Week of April 8**: Sequential Implementation of Redix Trie and Patricia Trie
+2. **Week of April 8**: Sequential Implementation of Radix Trie and Patricia Trie
-- Implemented the basic structure of sequential version of Redix trie.
+- Implemented the basic structure of sequential version of Radix trie.
 - Developed test cases to evaluate the correctness of the trie.
 - Further studied on Patricia Trie data structure and algorithm, and implemented the basic structure of sequential version of patricia trie.